-CP 04023 FUNDAMENTALS OF ALGEBRA I - Fundamentals of Algebra is a modular, mastery-based review of basic mathematical concepts associated with the arithmetic of real numbers and basic algebra with applications.
-Students must complete Modules 1 through 9 at a minimum to pass this course.
-Prerequisite: Minimum ACT Math 15 or Compass Math 27P or 18A or Accuplacer Math 47A or 37E.
+CP 04023 FUNDAMENTALS OF ALGEBRA - Fundamentals of Algebra is a unit, mastery-based review of basic mathematical concepts associated with the arithmetic of real numbers and basic algebra with applications.
+Students must complete units 1 through 8 at a minimum to pass this course.
+Prerequisite: Minimum ACT Math or 18A or Accuplacer Math 47A or 37E.
 Students enrolling in this course must also enroll in CP 04042 Review Algebra Course for Excellence (RACE).